nilayvinchhi/WV-Trails/README.md

 # Visualizing Recreational Trails of West Virginia
-Data Visualization project using ArcGIS SDK JavaScript v4.28
+Data Visualization Project Using ArcGIS SDK for JavaScript v4.28

 ## Overview

-This report outlines the details of the web mapping application developed for displaying and interacting with the "Recreational Trails of West Virginia".
-The application was built using the ArcGIS Maps SDK for JavaScript and is designed to provide users with an interactive map for exploring various trail lines across West Virginia.
+This report provides insights into a web mapping application created to showcase and interact with the "Recreational Trails of West Virginia."
+Developed with the ArcGIS Maps SDK for JavaScript, this application offers an engaging map interface to explore diverse trail routes throughout West Virginia.

-## Application Features
+## Key Features

-- **Map Layers:** The application displays trail lines with appropriate symbology over a base map layer.
-- **Navigation Tools:** Users can zoom, pan, and view the entire state of West Virginia (full extent).
+- **Navigation Tools and Widgets:** The application offers a range of navigation tools, including zoom, pan, legends, fullscreen mode, and informative pop-up instructions.
+Users can also access the full extent view of West Virginia.

-- **Identify Trails:** Clicking on a trail segment displays attributes such as trail name, length, travel time, and managing organization.
+- **Trail Identification:** By clicking on a trail segment, users can access detailed attributes such as trail name, length, estimated travel time by mode, and managing organization.

-- **Filter Trails:** Users can filter trails by their use type: hiking, biking, and horseback riding.
+- **Trail Filtering:** Users have the option to filter trails based on their designated use types, including hiking, biking, and horseback riding.

+- **Travel Time Estimation:** The application provides users with the ability to estimate the time required to complete a trail using different modes of transportation.
+Assumptions about average speeds are considered in these calculations.

-- **Basemap Toggle:** An optional widget allows users to switch between basic and satellite base maps.
+- **Basemap Toggle:** An optional widget empowers users to switch between basic and satellite base maps for enhanced visualization.

-## Application
+## Application Preview

-<iframe src= "WVtrails.html" height= "600" width= "100%"> </iframe>
+<iframe src="WVtrails.html" height="600" width="100%"></iframe>

+Explore the rich network of recreational trails across West Virginia with our interactive mapping application.